sean-gugler/DeathmazeFairPlay/SPOILERS.md

 The original game relied on smoke and mirrors to fake the existence of that pit.
 Now it becomes visible like any other pit once it has been exposed.
 This is more than just cosmetic; it is practical since the hat has been changed from re-usable to single-use.

 I also now allow climbing from level 2 back up to 1 with the snake.
-This scenario is possible even in retail with use of the calculator, but you would disappointingly ram your head against the ceiling.
+In retail you could attempt this by using the calculator to bring the flute up to level 2, but you would disappointingly ram your head against the ceiling even through the opening above is plainly visible.

 * Timing of monster tightened

-To raise the tension on level 4 and enhance excitement, I've placed the jar where the flute was and reduced the monster timer so that it now appears in precisely the number of moves it takes to reach the jar and return to the elevator.
+To raise the tension on level 4 and enhance excitement, I've placed the jar where the flute was and reduced the monster timer so that it now arrives in precisely the number of moves it takes to reach the jar and return to the elevator.
 The player is able to barely escape his clutches in the nick of time.
 This is a guaranteed experience because the jar is necessary to obtain the banana, which is required to defeat the monster.

 The timing of the mother has also been tightened to make it just possible to obtain the golden hook but not escape alive with it.
-The mother must be defeated before the hook can be obtained.
+The mother must be defeated before the hook can be carried off.
 This guarantees the mother cannot be bypassed in solving the game, which was possible in the retail edition.

 Since the jar's original location is now vacant, I placed one of the pieces of the golden key there.